Akira Toriyama: Short stories and other projects (1996–2011)

-Return to Dragon Ball (2012–present)
+Return to Dragon Ball (2012–2024)

 In 2012, Dragon Ball Z: Battle of Gods was announced to be in development, with Toriyama involved in its creation.
 The film marked the series' first theatrical film in 17 years, and the first time Toriyama had been involved in one as early as the screenwriting stages.
 The film opened on March 30, 2013.
 A special "dual ticket" that could be used to see both Battle of Gods and One Piece Film: Z was created with new art by both Toriyama and Eiichiro Oda.

-On March 27, the "Akira Toriyama: The World of Dragon Ball" exhibit opened at the Takashimaya department store in Nihonbashi, garnering 72,000 visitors in its first nineteen days.
+On March 27, 2013, the "Akira Toriyama: The World of Dragon Ball" exhibit opened at the Takashimaya department store in Nihonbashi, garnering 72,000 visitors in its first nineteen days.
 The exhibit was separated into seven areas.
 The first provided a look at the series' history, the second showed the 400-plus characters from the series, the third displayed Toriyama's manga manuscripts from memorable scenes, the fourth showed special color illustrations, the fifth displayed rare Dragon Ball-related materials, the sixth included design sketches and animation cels from the anime, and the seventh screened Dragon Ball-related videos.
 It was there until April 15, when it moved to Osaka from April 17 to 23, and ended in Toriyama's native Nagoya from July 27 to September 1.

-To celebrate the 45th anniversary of Weekly Shōnen Jump, Toriyama launched a new manga series in its July 13, 2013 issue titled Jaco the Galactic Patrolman.
+To celebrate the 45th anniversary of Weekly Shōnen Jump, Toriyama launched a new manga series in its July 13, 2013, issue titled Jaco the Galactic Patrolman.
 Viz Media began serializing it in English in their digital Weekly Shonen Jump magazine, beginning just two days later.
 The final chapter reveals that the story is set before the events of Dragon Ball and features some of its characters.
+It would become the final manga that Toriyama wrote and illustrated himself.